bitlabstudio/jquery-drop-down-menu/README.md

 A simple jQuery plugin that allows to hover over an element and show a drop down menu for this element.

-We have mobile devices in mind, so the plugins works with both, hover events and click (as in: touch) events.
+We have mobile devices in mind, so the plugin works with both, hover events and click (think: touch) events.

 ## Usage